 The results are surprising and more research is needed to understand why cutting liquid calories, especially sugar-sweetened beverages, results in greater weight loss.

-Liquid calories dangerous, because you can consume them really easily and without noticing how much you consumed.
+Liquid calories are dangerous because you can consume them really easily and without noticing how much you consumed.
 In other words, you can take in a lot more calories from a soft drink without feeling full than we could from say, vegetables.
 Even fruit juice isn’t so great, since it’s high in sugar and calories but lacks the fiber that whole fruit has to offer.

 What you can do to avoid liquid calories?

 - If you like drinking coke, try sugar-free versions.

 - Consume coffee and tea without milk and sugar.
 Maybe it will be hard, at least in the beginning.
 But believe me, you’ll get used to it soon or later.

 - Fruit juice is really unnecessary.
 But if you really want to drink some, at least mix it with some water.

 - Avoid alcohol.
 A glass of wine can have the same calories as four cookies.

 1. The abstract of the study titled “Liquid calories, sugar, and body weight”:

 The consumption of sugar-sweetened beverages has been linked to rising rates of obesity in the United States.
 The standard explanation is that energy-containing liquids are less satiating than are solid foods.
 However, purely physiologic mechanisms do not fully account for the proposed links between liquid sugar energy and body weight change.